 Other types of organizational cultures that exist in many companies include:

 - Attention to detail – Organizational cultures that promote attention to detail are often referred to as precision oriented, and involves an organization that will dictate the degree to which all employees are expected to work.
 Those that do not put a value on attention to detail will not require as many specifics in the work environment.

 - Emphasis on outcome – Otherwise known as achievement oriented, this type of organizational culture will focus on the results and not necessarily how the results are achieved.
 This might include a company that demands sales people to do whatever it may take to close a deal.

 - Emphasis on people – This type of organization puts a higher value on how their decisions will affect the people in their organization.
 It is important to them to treat employees with dignity and respect.

-- Teamwork – Otherwise known as collaboration orientation, a teamwork-based organizational culture will place a high value on organized work activities that involve the team.
-In these types of organizations, employees tend to work well and get along with their co-workers.
+- Teamwork – Otherwise known as collaboration oriented, a teamwork-based organizational culture will place a high value on organized work activities that involve the team.
+In these types of organizations, employees tend to work well together and get along with their co-workers.

 - Stability – Stability, or rule orientation, involves a company placing a high value on stability, and a rule-oriented and predictable bureaucratic environment.
 These types of organizations typically provide a consistent output and function best in non-changing conditions.

 Principals of Organizational Culture: Work With and Within Your Current Cultural Situations